 Our intellectual property includes a portfolio of wholly owned patent families covering our platform E3 ligase ligand technology and our novel bifunctional degrader product candidates, including claims to compositions of matter, pharmaceutical compositions, methods of use, methods of treatment, and other related compounds and methods.
-Our intellectual property portfolio is in its very early stages, and, as of January 21, 2022, included two granted U.S. patents, about 40 U.S. patent applications, and about 130 foreign patent applications.
+Our intellectual property portfolio is in its very early stages, and, as of January 20, 2023, included nine granted U.S. patents, about 101 U.S. patent applications, about 20 international patent applications, and about 259 foreign patent applications.
 Our patent portfolio is generally organized into two categories: (1) platform E3 ligase ligand patent families and (2) protein degrader patent families, including various target-specific degrader patent families.